shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 "It was an accident."
 Huripka cut in.

-"So you did!"
+"So you@ASD did!"
 His oldest brother got up in his face.
 "How could you?"
 He pushed him.

 "Hey!
 Leave him alone!"
 Huripka growled.

-"Aw the little doggy is standing up for the cowardly birdy."
+"Aw the little doggy@AWM is standing up for the cowardly birdy@ASD."
 Another brother knelt in front.
-"You gonna let this wolf pup fight your battles for you?"
+"You@ASD gonna let this wolf pup fight your@ASD battles for you@ASD?"
 He shoved Awsoodoo, knocking him to the ground.

 Huripka barked and dove on one of their feet.
 She grabbed it with her hands and squeezed tight.